Lawrenceville Divorce Lawyer

 - Minor children

 Only marital assets and debts are subject to division in a divorce.
 All property, income, assets, and debts obtained during the marriage are subject to division.
 This includes a marital home, pension, savings, furniture, vehicles, and more.
-Separate property each spouse brought into the marriage or obtained during the marriage (such as gifts and inheritances) typically remains with the spouse who owns it.
+Separate assets each one brought into the marriage or obtained during it (such as gifts and inheritances) typically remains with the spouse who owns it.
 However, separate property can become marital property in some cases.

 Asset division is frequently a contentious issue in divorce.
-It’s crucial to seek legal representation to protect your best interests, uncover hidden assets, and safeguard your financial future.
+It’s crucial to seek legal representation to protect you, uncover hidden assets, and safeguard your financial future.

-Crystal Wright Law Can Help with Every Aspect of Your Lawrenceville Divorce
+We Can Help With Every Aspect of Your Divorce

-At Crystal Wright Law, we recognize how complex and emotional a divorce can be.
-Even a straightforward divorce can come with complex issues.
+At Crystal Wright Law, we recognize how complex and emotional this situation can be.
 A divorce that begins amicably can lead to contentious legal battles.
-Your case may also involve complicated issues like child custody, abuse allegations, and more.
+Your case may also involve complicated effects like child custody, abuse allegations, and more.

 Just like LGBT couples have the right to get married, they also have the right to get divorced.
 However, getting a divorce isn’t as straightforward for a gay couple as it is for a heterosexual couple.
-Laws are racing to catch up with the times, so things like property division, child custody, and financial support can complicate matters.
+Laws are racing to catch up with the times, so things like the division of your assets, child custody, and financial support can complicate matters.
 We know what LGBT couples can be up against and have the experience needed to overcome any hurdles that might arise.

 When one or more spouses is in the military, getting a divorce can become complicated.
 You might have a lot of questions – like can I get divorced in the state of Georgia if we haven’t been here long?
-We move all the time – where should my children call home after the divorce is final?
+We move a lot – where should my children call home after the divorce is final?
 Let our attorney help you navigate these questions and move through the military divorce process with as few bumps in the road as possible.

 Child Custody and Parenting Time

 Who gets custody of the kids, and how much time should they spend with each parent?
 These questions are front and center of almost every divorce in Lawrenceville, GA.
 Not all divorcing parents are in agreement on the answers.
-However, an agreement on child custody and parenting time must be reached – or a court order issued – before a divorce can be finalized.
-Our lawyers can help you and your spouse work toward a solution that works for you and puts your child’s best interests first.
+However, an agreement on child custody and parenting time must be reached before a divorce can be finalized.
+Our lawyers can help you and your spouse work toward a solution that works for you and puts your child first.

 Child support can be critical to ensure that a child’s needs are met after their parents get a divorce.
 In Georgia, many different factors go into calculating support amounts – each parent’s income and ability to earn, the child’s specific needs, and more.
 Our lawyers will help you navigate the calculation process, request modifications when appropriate, and advocate to enforce any orders that might be ignored.
-We’ll work hard to make sure that your child isn’t short-changed during the divorce process.
+We’ll fight hard to make sure that your child isn’t short-changed during the divorce.

 Most spouses don’t have the same income or provide for their family in ways that are identical.
 One might stay home and take care of the kids or put their dreams on hold.
 When spouses get divorced, it’s important that they each have the opportunity to land on their feet.
-That’s where alimony – or spousal support payments – can be helpful.
+That’s where alimony can be helpful.
 Our family law lawyers can help you advocate for support, fight to ensure that it’s calculated properly, and enforce any orders that might exist.

 Since Georgia has equitable division rules, property division in a way that’s fair – not necessarily even.
 Divorcing spouses tend to have different ideas of what’s “fair” – so the issue is often one that’s tough to resolve.